 We have a variety of membership types to suit a variety of individuals and families in the community.
 All members are required to register, pay dues and attend an orientation.
 Once these steps are complete, you receive a key to access the garden whenever you’d like.

 Membership without a private plot has an annual fee of $15 and required to join a team to help maintain the garden.
 There are a variety of teams available including several that are suitable for people who are not able to do physical labor.

-Membership without a private plot has an annual fee of $45 and required to join the watering team and a team of their choosing.
+Membership with a private plot has an annual fee of $45 and required to join the watering team and a team of their choosing.
 There are a variety of teams available including several that are suitable for people who are not able to do physical labor.

 *There is currently a waiting list for plots, you can join the waiting list on the membership form.

 These memberships cost $50 annually and have no team or work requirements.
 Please note that this membership does not allow composting.
 Only 10 available!

 These memberships cost $100 annually and have no team/work requirements.
 Drop off your food scraps year round, at a time that's convenient for you!
 Only 5 of these are available, so grab yours while you can.

 Members must be at least 16 years old, and all members under 18 should have a parent or guardian's permission to participate in the garden.
 General and private plot members have the right to vote; access to communal tools; and the ability to plant and harvest within communal areas.
 (Communal areas include communal plots and around the perimeter of the garden on the fence line. ) All members are responsible for complying with garden rules.